mbiesiad/awesome-astronomy/CONTRIBUTING.md

 If you see something incorrect, please use an issue or contact with me directly.
 If you want add or improve something - just make a fork & PR, fell free.

-TODO:
+## TODO:
-Good to see - languages versions.
+:white_check_mark: Good to see - languages versions.

-More resources.
+:white_check_mark: More awesome resources.

+:white_check_mark: Sort alphabetically (ie. Zooniverse' projects)